Plants, like humans, are living organisms.

 As mentioned above, UVB diodes are extremely costly.

 Fixtures that do include UVB light do so by attaching a UVB fluorescent bulb to their fixture.
 They are, in essence, an LED grow light with an additional UVB bulb.

 And you pay for this addition.
 There are only two of these lights on the market: the Amare Solar Eclipse 500, which costs $1075 and the California Lightworks SolarSystem 1100 with UVB, which costs $1799.

 Personally, I find this a bit gimmicky and it is never worth the increased cost.

-The easiest and cheapest way to add some UV-B light is to simply get some supplemental fluorescent bulbs.
-These emit UV-A light as well.
-Here is a good option in two different sizes (these are just the bulbs; you can get any standard T5 fluorescent fixture for them).
+Here is a good option in two different sizes (these are just the bulbs; you can get any standard T5 fluorescent fixture like this one for them).